 Lend us a hand!
 There are lots of ways you can help.

 - Trail Tenders & Trail Patrol: Participate in keeping the 165-mile D&L Trail maintained and safe.
-Trail Tenders maintain the D&L Trail through clean-ups, brush and branch removal, and other trail activities.
-Trail Patrol volunteers patrol the trail on bicycles in all five counties, answering visitors’ questions and tending to their needs, and also looking for fallen trees, erosion and other trail maintenance issues.
+Trail Tenders maintain the D&L Trail through clean-ups, brush and branch removal and other trail activities through public events April through November.
+Trail Patrol volunteers serve as ambassadors for the trail.
+Volunteers patrol the trail on bicycle or foot at least twice a month April through October in all five counties, answering visitors’ questions and reporting back about fallen trees, erosion, and trail maintenance issues.

 - Trail Friendly Business Volunteer: Develop a list of relevant businesses and distribute brochures and trail maps to those locations during June-July.

 - Gardeners to work in the heirloom garden at Freemansburg Canal Education Center, ongoing and completed on volunteers’ own schedule.